yiwenliu/tensorflow-notes/source/tf-visual.rst

 4. Write event protocol buffers to event files

-class FileWriter updates the file contents asynchronously.
+class FileWriter updates the file contents asynchronously based on :ref:`queues <queue>`.
 This allows a training program to call methods, **add_xxx()**, to add data to the file directly from the training loop, without slowing down training.

 注意: